KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

     List of available layer catalogs.

-Once the dataset and the layer have been selected the Dataset join and Indicators sections will be activated.
+Once the dataset and the layer have been selected the Dataset join and Indicators sections will be enabled.
 The user can also change the dataset and layer in a second moment through the buttons **change dataset** and **change layer**.

 .. _targetlayerdef:
 .. figure:: media/image364.png